Women in EdTech: Find Out Who Is Bridging the Gender Gap in Leadership

 Key Facts: Two women are part of HotChalk’s leadership team of twelve and no women currently occupy board positions at the company.

 HotChalk currently has two women on their leadership team, both bringing expertise from the traditionally gendered professions of education and nursing: Mary Jane Pearson is the Senior Vice President, Academic Affairs, and Curriculum – Education and Julia A. Smith is the Vice President, Academic Affairs and Curriculum – Nursing.
-On the board, there are no women at all. eLearning Inside was unable to reach HotChalk for comment.
+On the board, there are no women at all. eLearning Inside was unable to reach HotChalk for comment on what they are doing to promote women in edtech.

 Key Facts: At the leadership level, women are one in five at Knewton.